A Place in the World (Mary Chapin Carpenter album)

-A Place in the World is the sixth studio album by American country music artist Mary Chapin Carpenter, and was a No. 3 Country Album on the Billboard charts.
-Album tracks that entered the Hot Country Singles chart were "Let Me into Your Heart" at No. 11, "I Want to Be Your Girlfriend" at No. 35, and "Keeping the Faith" at No. 58.
-Carpenter wrote all of the songs on the album singlehandedly.
+A Place in the World is the sixth studio album by American singer-songwriter Mary Chapin Carpenter, released by Columbia Records on October 22, 1996.
+It rose to No. 3 on the Billboard's Country Albums chart and No. 20 on the Billboard 200, with four of its tracks reaching the Hot Country Songs chart: "Let Me into Your Heart" (No. 11), "I Want to Be Your Girlfriend" (No. 35), and "Keeping the Faith" (No. 58).

 Track listing

 All songs written by Mary Chapin Carpenter.